clearlinux/clear-linux-documentation/source/clear-linux/get-started/bare-metal-install-beta/bare-metal-install-beta.rst

       passwd root

 #.
-Follow onscreen instructions to create a password for *root*.
+Follow onscreen instructions to create a password for root.

 #.
 Enter :command:`exit` to return to the administative user.